 If you’re interested in answering that call in Missouri, here’s how.
 Visit The Wichita Beacon to learn how to become a substitute teacher in Kansas.

-Who is eligible to be a substitute teacher in Missouri?
+Do I need a license to be a substitute teacher in Missouri?

 There’s a fee of $50 to apply for a certificate.
 There’s also a separate background check fee of $41.75.